IT Governance: Yours, Mine, or Ours?

 - Alternatively, business areas that provide customer support may need call center and support tools similar to those used by IT.
 These tools might even be used by multiple departments, moving them to the Shared category.

 The trends are clear: Singular, point-specific IT solutions initially considered Mine tend to migrate to other areas over time and become Ours, possibly making an interim stop in the Shared domain.
-Higher education, engineering, and scientific departments thrive on the ability to innovate, and may have many IT solutions in the Mine domain.
 As the use of these solutions matures, departments may be challenged — whether by security and privacy concerns, regulations like GDPR, or the need to reduce costs — to take a more coordinated approach.

 The trends are clear: Singular, point-specific IT solutions initially considered Mine tend to migrate to other areas over time and become Ours.